History of botany: Classification and morphology

-By the middle of the 18th century, the botanical booty resulting from the era of exploration was accumulating in gardens and herbaria – and it needed to be systematically catalogued.
+By the middle of the 18th century, the botanical treasures resulting from the era of exploration was accumulating in gardens and herbaria – and it needed to be systematically catalogued.
 This was the task of the taxonomists, the plant classifiers.

 Plant classifications have changed over time from "artificial" systems based on general habit and form, to pre-evolutionary "natural" systems expressing similarity using one to many characters, leading to post-evolutionary "natural" systems that use characters to infer evolutionary relationships.

 Italian physician Andrea Caesalpino (1519–1603) studied medicine and taught botany at the University of Pisa for about 40 years eventually becoming Director of the Botanic Garden of Pisa from 1554 to 1558.
 His sixteen-volume De Plantis (1583) described 1500 plants and his herbarium of 260 pages and 768 mounted specimens still remains.
 Caesalpino proposed classes based largely on the detailed structure of the flowers and fruit; he also applied the concept of the genus.
 He was the first to try and derive principles of natural classification reflecting the overall similarities between plants and he produced a classification scheme well in advance of its day.
 Gaspard Bauhin (1560–1624) produced two influential publications Prodromus Theatrici Botanici (1620) and Pinax (1623).
 These brought order to the 6000 species now described and in the latter he used binomials and synonyms that may well have influenced Linnaeus's thinking.
 He also insisted that taxonomy should be based on natural affinities.